How to Clean Blood Stains out of Clothes? These 5 Period Stain Cleaning Hacks Actually Work!

 Simply soak your fabric in a sink of cold water for 30 minutes, then add a few squirts of hydrogen peroxide or the juice of one lemon.
 Leave for another 30 mins then wring out your fabric and toss in the machine on a cold wash.

-Yes, even old, dried-in stains can be shifted with a little bit of know-how.
-A little more tricky than the previous steps, you’ll need some unseasoned meat tenderizer to loosen up these stains.
+Yes, even old, dried blood stains can be shifted with a little bit of know-how.
+A little more tricky than the previous steps, you’ll need some unseasoned meat tenderizer to loosen up these stubborn stains.
 Meat tenderizer breaks down the fibers in blood and is widely available in grocery stores, however if you can’t get a hold of any, a spot of vinegar will do!
 The acetic acid in vinegar works in the same way as tenderizer does in softening the blood’s fibers.

 No matter how wacky your bed sheets or fluoro your undies, period stains are easily removed from the most vibrant of fabrics with just two ingredients – salt and cold water (obvs)!